 The museum now has an extensive rural life collection, domestic and social history objects and large collection of local archaeology.

 Donations.
-Due to an ongoing review of our collections, we are currently not able to accept any new object donations.
+Due to the ongoing review of our collections, we are currently not able to accept any new object donations.

 If you do have any queries about this at all, please do contact us on firstname.lastname@example.org.